Junyoungpark/GTMARL-SC2ENV/README.md

 * The design of state, observation function: The state and observation function will be determined by the `SMAC StarCraft2Env`.
 We will use the default state, observation function when we test the project outcomes.

 ## Note on modifications
-Any modification will be welcomed if the modifation is well reasoned and documnented.
+Any modification will be welcomed except the design of state and obsrevation function only if the modifation is well reasoned and documented.

 ## Grading Policy
 We will grade the project outcomes __only based on__ the average winning rate.
-Therefore, every trained model should work proprely with out any modification of the [test code]() except loading the models from the disk.
+The average winning rate will be computed through another testing code.
+Therefore, every trained model should work proprely with out any modification of the [test code]() except `load_model` and `test_model`.

 ## Installation guide